 Communication with your employees is critical

 Before making a change, and as frequently as possible during the process, let managers and employees know which changes are occurring and where the company is in the process.
+Costs of miscommunication per year for large companies is $62.4 million and $420,000 per year for small companies.

 According to an article by the Society for Human Resource Management (SHRM), “A survey of 400 companies with 100,000 employees cited an average loss per company of $62.4 million per year because of inadequate communication to and between employees.”
 The article also says that miscommunication costs can exceed hundreds of thousands of dollars a year for smaller companies.